Evryway/evryway.github.io/_posts/2016-3-4-Dev-Blog-Week-2.md

 ## Reference links

-[Unity Matrix programming examples](http://catlikecoding.com/unity/tutorials/rendering/part-1/) [Android sensors overview](http://developer.android.com/guide/topics/sensors/sensors_overview.html)
+[Unity Matrix programming examples](http://catlikecoding.com/unity/tutorials/rendering/part-1/)

+[Android sensors overview](http://developer.android.com/guide/topics/sensors/sensors_overview.html)

 ## Help!

 I've got a plan of attack which roughly maps out what I'm hoping to achieve next.
 There's a lot on there - prettier content, capture of real world environments into the holo space, speech and gesture recognition, networking, avatars.
-If you have feedback (or advice!) on any of these areas, drop me a mail, I'd love to know what people think is the most important next steps.
+If you have feedback (or advice!) on any of these areas, drop me a mail, I'd love to know what people think they'd like to see next.

 ## Next week ...